harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 So a contracted muscle which bulges can be understood to have increased pressure inward.

 There really are two distinct classes of fascia.
-The superficial fascia (the body wrap) is connected to the dermis and the upper torso is enveloped in this tissue from the pectorals to the rib cage area &amp; stomach, up under the lats, from the pectorals up over the delts and down the arms.
+The superficial fascia (the body wrap) is connected to the dermis and the upper torso is enveloped in this tissue from the pectorals to the rib cage area & stomach, up under the lats, from the pectorals up over the delts and down the arms.

 This body sheath is capable of transmitting information to various parts of the body concerning the amount of pressure that is occurring on other regions of the body as a result of force generation.